canonical/temporal-k8s-operator/CONTRIBUTING.md

 tox                  # runs 'lint' and 'unit' environments
 ```

+### Committing

+This repo uses CI/CD workflows as outlined by [operator-workflows](https://github.com/canonical/operator-workflows).
+The four workflows are as follows:
+- `test.yaml`: This is a series of tests including linting, unit tests and library checks which run on every pull request.
+- `integration_test.yaml`: This runs the suite of integration tests included with the charm and runs on every pull request.
+- `test_and_publish_charm.yaml`: This runs either by manual dispatch or on every push to the main branch or a special track/** branch.
+Once a PR is merged with one of these branches, this workflow runs to ensure the tests have passed before building the charm and publishing the new version to the edge channel on Charmhub.
+- `promote_charm.yaml`: This is a manually triggered workflow which publishes the charm currently on the edge channel to the stable channel on Charmhub.

+These tests require extensive linting and formatting.
+Before creating a PR, please run `tox` to ensure proper formatting and linting is performed.

 ### Deploy

 This charm is used to deploy Temporal server in a k8s cluster.